aphecetche/hugo-aphecetche/content/post/station1-hv-dcs-alias-remapping-bug.md

 ---
-title : ALIROOT 6402 bug
+title : MCH St1 HV DCS alias bug
 date: "2015-11-09"
 aliases:
     - /ALIROOT-6402/
 jira: [ "ALIROOT-6402","ALIROOT-4805" ]
 ---

 This bug is about the runs and reconstruction passes affected by the double remapping of the St1 HV DCS aliases.